Skip to content

 • Can they switch to oral antibiotics?

 • Can they stop their antibiotics?
-If you don’t find any bugs, and the child is well, then the guidelines recommend stopping antimicrobial therapy.
+If no bugs are found and the child is well, the guidelines recommend stopping antimicrobial therapy.

 Remember to phone a friend